Edited By : Amy Edel

 • Stiffness

-Exactech advised doctors to contact patients implanted with recalled devices.
+Exactech advised doctors to contact patients who were implanted with recalled devices.
 But if you haven’t received a call from your doctor, contact their office to schedule a follow-up appointment.

-What Should You Do if You Were Injured by an Exactech Replacement?
+What Should You Do if an Exactech Replacement Injured You?

-If you suffered any complications or injuries from an Exactech replacement, schedule an evaluation with your doctor.
-If you received a recalled implant, it’s a good idea to contact your doctor regardless of any current problems.
+If you suffered complications or injuries from an Exactech replacement, schedule an evaluation with your doctor.
+If you received a recalled implant, contacting your doctor, regardless of any current problems, is a good idea.
 Some people may not have symptoms even if the device is degrading prematurely.

 Your doctor may schedule surgery if the implant is causing problems or has failed.
 However, the FDA doesn’t recommend surgery for people who aren’t having issues with their implants.